perfalcon/RoboND/writeup_template.md

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-I want to improve the following
+**I want to improve the following**
-1.Some times at the dead ends, it is falling into circular rotation going into infine loop 2.Update the code to pickup all the samples
+1. Some times at the dead ends, it is falling into circular rotation going into infine loop
+2. Update the code to pickup all the samples
-3.Some times near some big rock, it is getting stuck, want to manuever properly to get out the rocks (obstacles).
+3. Some times near some big rock, it is getting stuck, want to manuever properly to get out the rocks (obstacles).